SuperCom™ ISDN

 Complete samples for client and server applications are included in source code and for many developing environments and compilers.

 Using the SuperCom Suite enables one single application to handle simultaneously connections through RS-232, TCP/IP and ISDN.
-Building applications like a gateway from RS-232 to ISDN is now easy done.

-Functions List
+Features & Functions List

 A DUAL API is included (DLL API and ActiveX API).